 After about five minutes I move to another Ledge entrance and do the same.
-(There are four Ledges, one is reserved for souvenir photographs so you can’t go onto that one unless you pay for the photograph.)
+There are four Ledges.
+One is reserved for souvenir photographs so you can’t go onto that one unless you pay for the photograph.
 I wander about trying to get my head together.
 I’m not alone in this.
-I go back to stand by the entrance to one Ledge trying to muster up my courage and folks of all ages, sex, race and size come up, have a look, then start muttering “I can’t do it, I can’t do it…” And walk away.
-Needless to say of course, that some people just calmly walk up and enter onto the glass without so much as missing a beat.
+I go back to stand by the entrance to one Ledge trying to muster up my courage and folks of all ages, sex, race and size come up, have a look.
+They then start muttering, “I can’t do it, I can’t do it…” And walk away.
+Needless to say of course, some people just calmly walk up and enter onto the glass without so much as missing a beat.

-This strikes me as not being a good thing: the child is too young to have any concept that what it is crawling onto is safe and so it’s a bit worrying if it’s brain doesn’t realise that it should not just crawl out of an opening in the side of a building.
+This strikes me as not being a good thing.
+The child is too young to have any concept that what it is crawling onto is safe.
+It’s a bit worrying if it’s brain doesn’t realise that it should not just crawl out of an opening in the side of a building.
 So I’d be a bit concerned about it in the future…

-At which point I say to myself “this is stupid” and a few seconds later I start to put my foot onto the glass, gradually edging out onto the Ledge – until I make it!
+At which point I say to myself “this is stupid”.
+A few seconds later I start to put my foot onto the glass, gradually edging out onto the Ledge – until I make it!
 The whole experience really did freak me out, but having made it, some kind soul offered to take a photo of me ‘being brave’. 🙂

 “Down by the Riverside” * for the Architecture Tour